MicrosoftDocs/azure-docs/articles/cosmos-db/changefeed-ecommerce-solution.md

 4. Navigate to **ChangeFeedProcessor.cs**.
 In the parameters for the **Run** function, perform the following actions:

-   a.
-Replace the text **YOUR COLLECTION NAME HERE** with the name of your collection.
+   * Replace the text **YOUR COLLECTION NAME HERE** with the name of your collection.
 If you followed earlier instructions, the name of your collection is changefeedlabcollection.
-   b.
-Replace the text **YOUR LEASES COLLECTION NAME HERE** with the name of your leases collection.
+   * Replace the text **YOUR LEASES COLLECTION NAME HERE** with the name of your leases collection.
 If you followed earlier instructions, the name of your leases collection is **leases**.
-   c.
-At the top of Visual Studio, make sure that the Startup Project box on the left of the green arrow says **ChangeFeedFunction**.
+   * At the top of Visual Studio, make sure that the Startup Project box on the left of the green arrow says **ChangeFeedFunction**.
-   d.
-Select **Start**  at the top of the page to run the program
+   * Select **Start**  at the top of the page to run the program
-   e.
-You can confirm that the function is running when the console app says "Job host started".
+   * You can confirm that the function is running when the console app says "Job host started".

 ## Insert simulated data into Azure Cosmos DB